-Prague Economic Papers is a representative scientific quarterly dealing with economic theory, modelling and analyses, problems of economic and social development of the Czech Republic and other economies.
-It presents information about scientific life and new relevant economic literature published in the Czech Republic and in other countries.
+Prague Economic Papers is a representative scientific journal dealing with economic theory, modelling and analyses, problems of economic and social development.
+It presents information about scientific life and new relevant economic literature.
 The aim of the Prague Economic Papers is to publish high-quality papers and analytical studies that will be interesting to both theoretically and practically specialized readers.
 As a peer reviewed scientific journal it has been published since 1992 by the University of Economics, Prague.

 Prague Economic Papers is indexed in Thomson Reuters products: Social Sciences Citation Index, Social Scisearch and Journal Citation Report/Social Sciences Edition, in Elsevier's A&I database Scopus, in EconLit and RePEc/EconPapers electronic databases.

 Reference style was updated from March 21, 2017.

 The current PEP Impact Factor is 0.825.